 Table.
-6.3.3 - 234.
+6.3.3 - 331.
 GOOSE input user description.

-Name Range Default Description - lser editable lescription GI x 131 characters GOOSE IN x Description of the GOOSE input.
+Name Range Default Description User editable description GI x 131 characters Description of the GOOSE input.
 This description is used in several menu types for easier identification.

 GOOSE events

 GOOSE signals generate events status changes.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
 The events triggered by the function are recorded with a time stamp and with process data values.
 The time stamp resolution is 1 ms.